JohnOdetokun/Desmat_Git_tool/README.md.txt

 For different subdivisions of repository the following can be used:
 Choices for OPTION are:

-	+	"-displayAll"
+	+	"-displayAll"								++ Displays all commits of given repository
-	+	"-displayBetweenTwoDates"
+	+	"-displayBetweenTwoDates"					++ Displays all commits of given repository that are between two DateTimes
-	+	"-searchPhrase"
+	+	"-searchPhrase"								++ Displays all commits of given repository whos commit messages contain given phrase
-	+	"-displayGroupedTickets"
+	+	"-displayGroupedTickets"					++ Displays all commits of given repository that correspond to tickets
-	+	"-displayChangesBetweenLastTwoBuilds":
+	+	"-displayChangesBetweenLastTwoBuilds":		++ Displays all changes between two most recent builds

 To run in each commandline the following is required: